-as defined in fisheries management plans.
+defined in fisheries management plans.

-r of fish surviving to enter the fishery or to some life history

-Term Definition Rederscentrale The only Belgian producer organization, an umbrella organization led by a Board of Directors, representing Belgian vessel owners and members.
-Scallop dredge A method to catch scallop using steel dredges with a leading bar fitted with a set of spring loaded, downward pointing teeth.
+Recruitment can be defined as the number of fish surviving to enter the fishery or to some life history stage such as settlement or maturity.
+The only Belgian producer organization, an umbrella organization led by a Board of Directors, representing Belgian vessel owners and members.
+A method to catch scallop using steel dredges with a leading bar fitted with a set of spring loaded, downward pointing teeth.
 Behind this toothed bar (sword), a mat of steel rings is fitted.
 A heavy net cover (back) is laced to the frame, sides and after end of the mat to form a bag.
-Shrimper A vessel that predominantly targets shrimp.
-Soak time The duration of time that pots are left on the seabed in between hauls.
-Spawning The act of releasing or depositing eggs (fish).
-Spawning stock biomass The stock population of a species capable of reproducing.
-Stock assessment An assessment of the biological stock of a species and its status in relation to defined references points for biomass and fishing mortality.
-String A series of static fishing gear (pots) joined together to form a single deployable linear line of pots.
-Sydvestjysk Fiskeriforening Swedish Fishermen's Association The Crown Estate An independent commercial business, created by Act of Parliament that owns the UK seabed out to 200 NM.
-Total Allowable Catches Total Allowable Catches (TACs) are catch limits, expressed in tonnes or numbers, that are set for some commercial fish stocks.
-Vessel Monitoring System A system used in commercial fishing to allow environmental and fisheries regulatory organizations to monitor, minimally, the position, time at a position, and course and speed of fishing vessels.
-VisNed (Cošperatie Kottervisserij Nederland u.a.) a Dutch umbrella organisation of producer organisations, representing 75% of the Dutch Demersal Fishing interest.
-Vivier A fishing vessel, normally targeting crab, which has a tank on board allowing the catch to be stored live in water.
-Wageningen Economic Research A Dutch independent research institute, part of the Wageningen University & Research.
-Year class The individual animals of a single species of fish or shellfish that were born in any one-year.
+A vessel that predominantly targets shrimp.
+The duration of time that pots are left on the seabed in between hauls.
+The act of releasing or depositing eggs (fish).
+This is the combined weight (in tonnes) of all the fish of one specific stock that are old enough to spawn.
+It provides an indication of the status of the stock and the reproductive capacity of the stock.
+An assessment of the biological stock of a species and its status in relation to defined references points for biomass and fishing mortality.
+A series of static fishing gear (pots) joined together to form a single deployable linear line of pots.
+Swedish Fishermen's Association An independent commercial business, created by Act of Parliament that owns the UK seabed out to 200 NM.
+Total Allowable Catches (TACs) are catch limits, expressed in tonnes or numbers, that are set for some commercial fish stocks.
+A system used in commercial fishing to allow environmental and fisheries regulatory organizations to monitor, minimally, the position, time at a position, and course and speed of fishing vessels.
+(Cošperatie Kottervisserij Nederland u.a.) a Dutch umbrella organisation of producer organisations, representing 75% of the Dutch Demersal Fishing interest.
+A fishing vessel, normally targeting crab, which has a tank on board allowing the catch to be stored live in water.
+A Dutch independent research institute, part of the Wageningen University & Research.
+The individual animals of a single species of fish or shellfish that were born in any one-year.